ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 For all of us to quietly waltz back to bed after completing our Sunday morning mission, here is an appropriate tune.
 Click or tap on the triangle in the next image to dance along!

-And, so to bed—with the banjo (reset, of course) and back in its place back hanging on the wall.
+And, so to bed—with the banjo (reset, of course) and back in its place hanging on the wall.

 Moving ahead, here are a few vintage sheet music reminders of time and clocks and a few timely tunes.